 Free Bus Service

 Coconino County Parks and Recreation teamed up with NAIPTA (Mountain Line Bus) to offer FREE bus service to the Coconino County Fair.
 Enjoy a convenient, comfortable, hassle-free way to travel to the Fair!

-New in 2018, we offered a shuttle stop for Saturday and Sunday on Flagstaff's East Side, at Coconino County Health Department's office (2625 N. King St.).
+We offer a shuttle stop on Saturday and Sunday from Flagstaff's East Side, at Coconino County Health Department's office (2625 N. King St.).
 The first bus departs King St. at 10 a.m. and buses leave every 30 minutes.
 The last bus departs the Fair for King St. at 10:30 p.m.

 South Flagstaff / NAU